Marketplace Seller Management: How to Attract Sellers on Your B2C Marketplace

-It allows sellers to try the best features in practice, and is turning your tool-set ecosystem into the most powerful argument to convince vendors to join your multi vendor e-commerce marketplace.
+It allows sellers to try the best features in practice, and is turning your tool-set ecosystem into the most powerful argument to convince wholesale suppliers to join your multi vendor e-commerce mall.

-Highlight all the additional services that differentiate your Internet multi vendor platform from competitors and make your offer attractive to sellers.
+Highlight all the additional services that differentiate your wholesale multi vendor platform from competitors and make your offer attractive to sellers.